viictoo/ai-polly/README.md

 # ALX Polly: A Polling Application

 Welcome to ALX Polly, a full-stack polling application built with Next.js, TypeScript, and Supabase.
-This project serves as a practical learning ground for modern web development concepts, with a special focus on identifying and fixing common security vulnerabilities.
+This project serves as a practical learning ground on identifying and fixing common security vulnerabilities.

 ## About the Application